 The weather is beautiful in the fall and we are cooking outdoors at least as much as we do in the summer.
-Our grills are going strong with burgers and wings for tailgate parties, ham on the Big Green Egg for the holidays, and pork tenderloin for any day of the week.
+Our grills are going strong with burgers and wings for tailgate parties, smoked ham on the Big Green Egg for the holidays, and grilled chuck roast for any day of the week.

 While you’ve got that meat and skillet potatoes on one side of the grill why not add some apples?
 It’s apple season after all, and they’re ripe, beautiful and abundant.

-We make these grilled apples very similar to our grilled peaches, which are a summer favorite, of course.
+We make them very similar to our grilled peaches, which are a summer favorite, of course.
+If grilled fruit sounds good to you, you'll want to try them both.

 This post contains affiliate links, which means if you click on an affiliate link and buy something, we may receive a very small commission.
 It does NOT result in additional charges to you or cost you anything extra.
 Click here for our full privacy and disclosure policy.
 As an Amazon associate we earn from qualifying purchases.

-Now get creative according to how you want to serve them
+Now you can get creative according to how you want to serve them

 We’ve given you a simple brown sugar, butter and cinnamon recipe that can be brushed on when they’re almost done.
 It’s perfect if your grilled apples will become dessert.
 Make them even better by topping with some good quality vanilla ice cream.